Power posing: Replication failures and meta-analyses

+A comprehensive meta-analytic review that analyzed 128 studies on the topic of body postures such as power posing, considering both published and unpublished papers, suggests that power posing has a reliable effect on thoughts and feelings (e.g., positive mood, self-esteem, feelings of dominance).
+However, power posing has no effect on physiological measures (e.g., hormone levels, blood pressure, skin conductance).
+Although the authors report an effect on behavioral measures, it remains unclear whether this effect actually exists or is due to selective reporting of significant results.
+In addition, the researchers point to limitations of the power posing literature: Few studies have included a control group (neutral posture), so it remains unclear whether the effect comes from dominant postures (so-called high power poses) or from submissive, slumped postures (so-called low power poses).

 Confounded tests of power posing

-In a 2019 review of all prior power posing research, Marcus Crede - an Associate Professor of Psychology at Iowa State University - noted that no study had ever found that power poses resulted in higher feelings of power than a normal pose.
-Crede noted that almost all prior research had only compared power poses to contractive poses like slouching but had failed to include a normal pose as a control group.
-The few studies that had compared a power pose to a normal pose found no effect of power poses.
+Several researchers noted the lack of control groups in many power posing studies.
+Many studies had only compared power poses to contractive poses like slouching but had failed to include a normal pose as a control group.

-The problem noted by Crede falls under a general problem called the "poison-medicine" problem; comparing a medicine (m) to a poison (p) would not establish if the medicine works in promoting longevity (y) if a baseline (neutral—i.e., placebo) condition is not included because if y(m) > y(p) this difference could arise for a multitude of reasons including that (a) m does not work and p reduces y, or (b) m reduced y but p reduces y more.
+The problem falls under a general problem called the "poison-medicine" problem; comparing a medicine (m) to a poison (p) would not establish if the medicine works in promoting longevity (y) if a baseline (neutral, i.e. placebo) condition is not included because if y(m) > y(p) this difference could arise for a multitude of reasons including that (a) m does not work and p reduces y, or (b) m reduced y but p reduces y more.
 That a difference is observed in y(m) and y(p) does not necessarily mean that it was caused by the expected treatment effect.
-This issue is often overlooked in testing some psychology theories wherein incorrect comparisons have been made (e.g.,. in Galinsky-type power priming studies, where a high and low power prime are often compared; when a baseline is included, priming of this sort creates an asymmetric demand effect, which precludes making correct causal inference).
+This issue is often overlooked in testing some psychology theories wherein incorrect comparisons have been made (e.g., in Galinsky-type power priming studies, where a high and low power prime are often compared; when a baseline is included, priming of this sort creates an asymmetric demand effect, which precludes making correct causal inference).